Waterproofing Suspended Concrete Slab

 Sealing Below the Suspended Slab

 The only option is to seal your slab from where the leak is showing.
-This type of repair is usually a lot cheaper, cost reduction maybe as much as ten times.
+This type of repair is usually a lot cheaper, cost reduction of maybe as much as ten times.

 • MAXREST • MAXSEAL FLEX • MAXMESH • MAXJOINT ELASTIC • MAXPLUG.